The rule of thumb difference between 80 lb and 100 lb paper is that 80 lb paper feels thinner and lighter than 100 lb paper.

 The difference between 80 lb and 100 lb TEXT

 First, what is TEXT weight paper?
 Text weight paper is like regular paper—it’s thin and bendable.
 It’s slightly thicker than the “standard copy paper” that you find in Staples/your local office supply store.
-It’s used for brochures/flyers, thin posters, and the insides of magazines and books.
+It’s used for brochure, flyer printing, thin posters, and the insides of print magazines and booklet printing.

 Second, what’s the difference between 80 lb and 100 lb text?